w3c/verifiable-credentials/Meetings/index.md

 * On odd weeks: Tuesdays, 11:00-12:00 US Eastern Time (“Europe-Africa Friendly" calls)
 * On even weeks: Tuesdays, 18:00-19:00 US Eastern Time (“Asia-Pacific Friendly” calls)

-See the groups [calendar page](https://www.w3.org/groups/wg/vc/calendar) for the entries in the WG calendar (group members can “subscribe” to the calendar items through their [personal calendar](https://www.w3.org/users/myprofile/calendar), see the “export” tab).
+See the group's [calendar page](https://www.w3.org/groups/wg/vc/calendar) for the entries in the WG calendar.
+(Group members can “subscribe” to the calendar items through their [personal calendar](https://www.w3.org/users/myprofile/calendar); see the “export” tab.)
 See also the [separate page](./zoom) for further information on the Zoom bridge.

 The Group also uses IRC for during the calls for minute taking, queue control, and general chit-chat.
 See the [separate page at W3C](https://www.w3.org/Project/IRC/) for further details.
 This Working Group uses the `#vc` channel, and makes use of two bots on IRC: